JayCraee/probableCausesFrontend/README.md

+# Probable Causes set-up

+## Requirements to run
+This version now connects to the backend so you need to run [Probable Causes Backend](https://github.com/JayCraee/probableCausesBackend) at the same time.

+# Create React App set-up

 Group object example is implemented as an example of uses of the sample API initially.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).